jianghaojun/jianghaojun/README.md

 ### Hi there 👋
 My name is Haojun Jiang(蒋昊峻) [[My Google Scholar](https://scholar.google.com/citations?user=ULmStp8AAAAJ&hl=en)], a fourth-year Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Gao Huang](http://www.gaohuang.net/).
 Before that, I received my B.E. degree in Automation at Tsinghua University. 😄

+_**Beginning in May (2023), I will be shifting my focus to the research of autonomous medical ultrasound systems.
+My commitment will be towards revolutionizing ultrasound examinations by making them more intelligent and autonomous, thereby liberating doctors' hands and enhancing medical efficiency.**_

 If you are also passionate about research in this area, please feel free to reach out using the contact details below.
 I am always open for a fruitful exchange of ideas.

 ~~I’m currently working on vision and language.~~